cash stack icon

 How easy is it to get a RIO or equity release product?

-Before taking out either a RIO or equity release deal, a borrower should speak to an independent financial adviser who will be able to provide advice on the best options for their situation and circumstances.
+Before taking out either a RIO or equity release deal, a borrower should speak to an adviser who will be able to provide advice on the best options for their situation and circumstances.

-Our preferred later life lending partner is Mortgage Advice Bureau, which can offer a comprehensive Equity Release Advice Service.
+Our preferred later life lending adviser is Mortgage Advice Bureau, which can offer a comprehensive Equity Release Advice Service.
 This includes a personalised, full fact-find of each customer to gain an understanding of their financial situation.

 Once completed, the review will explore alternatives to equity release to see if these might better meet the needs of the customer.
 If equity release is suitable, Mortgage Advice Bureau Later Life will make applicable recommendations to its customer.